tobbik/lua-t/docs/T.Pack.rst

 For Bit Style packing lua-t introduces the following format strings

    - **v:** a boolean represented as a single bit.
-   - **r:** a signed Integer up to native size.
+   - **r:** a signed an unaligned Integer up to native size.
+Size is defined in bits.
 It can span byte boundaries.
-   - **R:** an unsigned Integer up to native size.
+   - **R:** an unsigned an unaligned Integer up to native size.
+Size is defined in bits.
 It can span byte boundaries.

-t.Pack types
+T.Pack types
 ------------

-t.Pack objects can come in multiple flavours.
+T.Pack objects can come in multiple flavours.
 There is a main separation between atomic packers and packer collections.
 The access to packer collections follows the same syntax as Lua tables.
 Items in packer collections can be packer collections themselves (nesting).

 atomic
   A single byteType or a single bitType packer which returns a scalar value